metagraph-dev/metagraph/docs/getting_started/tutorial.rst

 We see that there are two implementations available.
-One takes a NetworkX Graph.
-The other takes a ScipyAdjacencyMatrix.
+One takes a NetworkXEdgeSet.
+The other takes a ScipyEdgeSet.

 --------------